simon-toogood/eleos/docs/source/single_core_creation.rst

 Generating a single NEMESIS Core
 ********************************

 In ``eleos``, each NEMESIS core is represented by a single :class:`eleos.cores.NemesisCore` object.
-The :class:`eleos.cores.NemesisCore` object contains all the information rewured to generate a core - for example, paths to the .ref and .spx files to use, number of iterations, scattering toggle, among others.
+The :class:`eleos.cores.NemesisCore` object contains all the information required to generate a core - for example, paths to the .ref and .spx files to use, number of iterations, scattering toggle, among others.

 In order to add a retrieved profile to the core, we can instantiate one of the subclasses of :class:`eleos.profiles.Profile`.
 There is currently support for two types of profiles; gas composition profiles (:class:`eleos.profiles.GasProfile`) and aerosol density profiles (:class:`eleos.profiles.AerosolProfile`), as well as very limited support for temperature profiles (:class:`eleos.profiles.TemperatureProfile`), though this is disabled by default.